Luchdom/CsvManager/README.md

 # CsvManager
-.NET Standard library to manage import and export of files in csv format
+.NET Standard library to import and export files in csv format.